sueszli/notionSnapshot/README.md

 # How to use

 Note: This app downloads all your pages and their assets through web-scraping.
 This preserves the appearance of the notion page, but it is not a secure way to back up your data.
-If you prefer a more reliable backup method, you can try “[NotionBackup](https://github.com/sueszli/notionBackup)”, which enhances the HTML exports from the Notion app itself.
+If you prefer a more reliable backup method, you can try “[NotionBackup](https://github.com/sueszli/notionBackup)”, which formats and fixes the HTML exports from the Notion app itself.

 <br>